 But.
 If you get desperate or need a dose of 4G to post that amazing picture on Instagram, then head to the bigger resorts like Bubu Beach, Alunan, Mimpi or even Abdul’s Chalet.

 Tip: If you’re seeking a bottle of wine or two to accompany those sundowners on your balcony, then buy alcohol before leaving the mainland.
-I didn’t find any shops to purchase wine, leaving only the resorts.
+I didn’t find any shops to purchase wine in the Perhentians, leaving only the resorts.

 Like it?
 Pin it for later!